 - It contains high concentrations of proteins and minerals.
-This can stress a baby’s kidneys and even contribute to illnesses in their bodies later on.5
+This can stress a baby’s kidneys and even contribute to illnesses later in life.5

 - According to the American Academy of Pediatrics (AAP), cow’s milk lacks the proper amount of iron, vitamin C, and other nutrients that babies desperately need during their early development stages.2,8,9